josh-collinsworth/joco-sveltekit/src/lib/content/posts/alfred-raycast.md

 Alfred just needs one prompt: the name of the file.
 It's smart enough to match the name of the file without you specifying that's what you're looking for first.

 Over and over again, I'd type my prompt, then realize I forgot to specify.
-So I'd have to either _delete_ what I'd just typed, put Raycast into the proper mode, hit enter, and _then retype_ it; or spend time fiddling with the mouse or arrow keys to move to the proper prompt in the list after the fact.
+So I'd have to either _delete_ what I'd just typed, put Raycast into the proper mode, and _then retype_ it; or spend time fiddling with the mouse or arrow keys to move to the proper prompt in the list after the fact.

 Admittedly, Alfred's way can backfire.
 You might mean to do a Google search, but Alfred might find some random file on your machine that matches your query.
 But here's the thing:

 With Alfred, you have the option to change the search mode _any time_, by holding either command (to go to web search) or option (to default to file searching).
 That saves you from retyping or having to select between items in a list.

-Raycast has a similar option: if "web search" is the first option in the list, then "file search" might be second, and you can hit `⌘ + 2` to choose that second option instead.
+Raycast has a similar option: if "web search" is the first option in the list, then "file search" might be second, and you can hit `⌘ + 2` (or just hit the down arrow once) to choose that second option instead.

 However, crucially, _there's no guarantee which order your options will be in_.
 File search (or whatever option you meant to choose) might be third, or fourth, or possibly not even on the short list.
 So you can't rely on muscle memory, or have a shortcut that always does the same thing.